reskillamericans/website/content/videos/2021-05-17-24uOcGj-6sM.md/index.md

 videoId = "24uOcGj-6sM"
 guest = "Dev Nambi"
-guestTitle = "Data Scientist at Fred Hutch" slug = "town-hall-11-dev-nambi-data-scientist-fred-hutch" num = "11"
-filename = "2021-05-17-24uOcGj-6sM.md"
+guestTitle = "Data Scientist at Fred Hutch" quote = "Do lots of side projects.
+Do projects that interest you and are personally compelling so that when you’re stuck and frustrated, you’ll keep going." slug = "town-hall-11-dev-nambi-data-scientist-fred-hutch" num = "11" filename = "2021-05-17-24uOcGj-6sM.md"